-Image 3.
-Green Square Library triangular entrance (picture below)
+Image 5.
+Green Square Library (image below)

 Broadly, the Plan utilises forecast annual CPI growth as an indicative guide to annual income and expenditure movements.
 Appropriate adjustments are made where income or expenditure items are known to escalate on a different basis.